menu icon

 Front Loop or Back Loop Rows: To create texture, try working in the front or back loop only for a different look.

-The single crochet border pattern is made in the round to go around a square crochet stitch swatch.
+The sc border pattern is made in the round to go around a square crochet stitch swatch.

-Step 1: If you’re using a different color yarn than the main body, reattach your yarn to the last stitch (or anywhere on the border) of your last row and then ch x1, and then make a sc in the same stitch you attached your yarn to. (if you need help making a sc, there are steps below)
+Step 1: If you’re using a different color yarn than the main body, reattach your yarn to the last stitch (or anywhere on the border).

 Overall the placement of the yarn doesn’t matter too much since it is a single stitch border.